 That is a very common question and I’m sure you won’t forget the Afghan currency.

 I recommend you don’t carry too much cash as your ATM cards work in Afghanistan and you can withdraw 250$ per day from the ATM with a fee of 4 US $.
-If you need to exchange your Dollars to Afghani, you can do it at the airport you land and in the bigger cities.
-In the city center of all provinces, you will see the boys holding money and phone charges and they give good exchange rate usually.
+If you need to exchange your Dollars for Afghani, you can do it at the airport when you land and in the bigger cities.
+In the city centre of all provinces, you will see the boys holding money and phone charges.
+Usually, they give a good exchange rate, but it’s best if you go with some local contacts.

 Cash is the only way to pay in Afghanistan as shops don’t have a POS, so you can’t use your bank card.